PlutoZhang/Zowe-docs/topics/atlas-install.md

 To install Atlas, complete the following steps:

-1. Download the Giza PAX from the [GitHub repository](https://github.com/gizafoundation/Downloads/releases).

-2. Extract the Giza PAX to reveal the Atlas PAX and associated files.
+1. [Obtain the Project Giza installation media](installing.md), which includes the Atlas PAX file.

-3. Transfer the following files to z/OS® System:
+2. Transfer the following files to z/OS® System:

     -   The Atlas PAX archive that contains Liberty Profile binaries and the Atlas application.
     -   The Atlas Install script